virginiafarley/Mandelbrot-Set/README.md

 * SDL2 >= 2.0.12
   * All OSecs: [click here for installation instructions](https://wiki.libsdl.org/Installation)
   * Mac: can also install with brew: `brew install sdl2` and use pkg-config to set compile flags and library options: `pkg-config --cflags --libs sld2`.
-  * Linux and Windows: for more information, please refer to this tutorial: (https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/).
+  * Linux and Windows: for more information, please refer to this tutorial: [Using sdl2 with cmake](https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/).

 ## Basic Build Instructions